ciren/fla/README.md

 type SimpleFunctionMetric[A] = FunctionMetric[A,A]
 ```

-The random walk algorithms have the type:
+The random walk algorithms have the types:

 ```scala
 type Walk = NonEmptyList[Position[Double]]